 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 17 we read a series of warnings that Our Lord gave to His disciples and the Jewish leaders who were questioning Him.
-The verses are Luke 20: 1-8.
+In Luke 20: 1-8 we read a series of warnings that Our Lord gave to His disciples and the Jewish leaders who were questioning Him.

-On the 10th of January, the reading was another warning, a very direct one about Jesus' own destiny.
+Another warning, a very direct one about Jesus' own destiny comes in Luke 18: 32-4.
 He tells His followers that the Son of Man will be "mocked and shamefully treated and spit upon; they will scourge Him and kill Him and on the third day He will rise."
 The disciples do not comprehend what He is telling them.
-We read that they "understood none of these things" and "did not grasp what was said" (Luke 18:32-4).
+We read that they "understood none of these things" and "did not grasp what was said."

-In the readings for the 17th, the warnings are again about what will happen to Jesus, but they are also about those who refuse to honor Him.
+In the Parable of the Vineyard (Luke 20: 9-17) the warnings are again about what will happen to Jesus, but they are also about those who refuse to honor Him.
 He tells a parable about the owner of a vineyard who has been far away for a long time.
 But they beat the servant he sends to get some of the vineyard's fruits.
 They do the same to a second and then a third servant.